Your Complete Guide to Washing and Caring for Activewear

 Worse still, the smell seems to linger even after they’ve been through the wash.
 Milder maybe, but still with that faint scent of the time you spent sweating your *ss off at the gym.
 So, how to wash activewear, exactly?

-You’ve been putting extra detergent and sometimes even go the extra mile by soaking your soiled gym clothes for an hour or so.
+You’ve been putting extra detergent and sometimes even go the extra mile by soaking your soiled gym clothes for an hour or so while cleaning your yoga mat.
 How come it isn’t working?
 What is it about washing sports clothes that you’ve been missing?

 Well, today’s your lucky day.